arjunerasani/appointment-chat-system/ARCHITECTURE.md

 ## 1. Overall Architecture

 The application is built around a decoupled client server model.
 The frontend is a single page application that handles presentation and user interaction, while the backend operates as a stateless REST API and transaction manager.
-Real-time state sync between clients is handled through event driven WebSockets.
+Real time state sync between clients is handled through event driven WebSockets.

 ### 1.1 High Level Architecture Diagram